JulianWe/Akash/app/README.md

-# Display README.md file from github on HTMl Website
+# Display README.md file from github on HTML Website

 **How to build & run docker container**